wp-plugins/squirrly-seo/readme.txt

 Over 100 Content Marketing Experts have reviewed our wordpress SEO plugin and loved it.

 Over 600 students to our $147 Content Marketing Training on Udemy.
 Part of that training you'll be receiving for free when signing up for this wordpress seo plugin.
-This is great value for anyone starting out with SEO and content.

 +285% increase in traffic to over 16,500 survey participants.